Yizack/mailchannels/docs/modules/metrics.md

 ## Senders <Badge type="info">method</Badge>

 Retrieves a list of senders, either sub-accounts or campaigns, with their associated message metrics.
-Sorted by total # of sent messages (processed + dropped) Supports optional filter for time range, and optional settings for limit, offset, and sort order.
+Sorted by total # of sent messages (processed + dropped).
+Supports optional filter for time range, and optional settings for limit, offset, and sort order.
 Note: senders without any messages in the given time range will not be included in the results.
 The default time range is from one month ago to now, and the default sort order is descending.

 ### Usage